Lenddo/python-lenddo/README.md

 This results in a signed HTTP GET request to `https://scoreservice.lenddo.com/ClientScore/example-user`.

 ### Exceptions and Error Handling
-The exceptions raised by the client are all standard exceptions documented in standard library docs.
+The exceptions raised by the client are standard exceptions documented in standard library docs.
 Be prepared for:
 * [urllib2.HTTPError](https://docs.python.org/2/library/urllib2.html#urllib2.HTTPError)
 Raised by the underlying urllib2 library when an API call returns non-success status.
 * [urllib2.URLError] (https://docs.python.org/2/library/urllib2.html#urllib2.URLError)